Business Answers About Licensed Facilities

 No. As long as no changes are proposed that would affect the septic system, no septic system review is needed.

-If you have an existing system installed in the past 30 years or so, check with your municipality, or the Land Use Regulation Commission in the unorganized territories, which should have kept a copy of the design and permit.
-If they did not, you can apply to the Subsurface Wastewater Unit for a record search.
+If you have an existing system installed in the past 30 years or so, check with your municipality, or the Land Use Planning Commission in the unorganized territories, which should have kept a copy of the design and permit.
+If they did not, you can apply to the Subsurface Wastewater Team for a record search.
 Our records go back to July of 1974, and consist of systems permitted and sent to the Division by the municipalities.
 Download a record search request form.